miantiao23/Docker-Visualization-from-Container/How to set Docker visualization in Ubuntu.md

 docker run -t -i --privileged -v /dev/bus/usb:/dev/bus/usb -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY -e HOME=/home/bladerf -u bladerf ncsuarc/bladerf bash -l
 ```

 I thought it would not work.
 However, it works.
+With this fact, I begin to think the dependencies in the docker image are lost.
+I tried to install the `xvfb`, but it took me a long time to install it.
+I thought it would appear in the same situation that the system needs you to configure the `GUI` interface.